Chapter 1: The Boy From The Past

 pair of hands pressing against my wrists as I feel myself being pinned to a

 "No!
 Help!
-Someone help m-" My words are cut off as lips pushed roughly against my pleading mouth.
-I bite down hard at a tongue that tries to violate my mouth.
+Someone help m-" My words are cut off as something roughly pushes against my pleading mouth.
+I only realize that it's another person's mouth against mine after what feels like a tongue violently violtates my mouth.
+I bite down hard at it.
 My wrists burn as I feel something digging into them.
 I try to kick and scream, but it's no use.

 "You're such a dirty girl, you know that don't you?
 I won't let you get away so easily.
-I won't let them take you.
+I won't let them take you away.
 I won't let him have you.
 You're mine.
 You'll always be mine."
-A raspy voice spoke close to her ear.
-The grip on her wrists loosened, but the dead weight on her body made it hard to move, hard to breathe.
-As she gasped for air she could smell a strong metallic scent, it drenched everything.
+A raspy voice spoke close to my ear.
+The grip on my wrists finally loosen, but then I feel a dead weight on my body.
+It's hard to move.
+It's hard to breathe.
+As I try to gasp for air she I can smell a strong metallic scent, it drenches everything.
 "You're mine."
-The words echoed in her head, over and over again as everything began to get dark again.
+The words echo inside my head, over and over again as everything around me turns blood red.

-Tammy gives me a small smile that doesn't quite hide the worried expression on her face.
+Tammy, the person who woke me up, gives me a small smile that doesn't quite hide the worried expression on her face.
 "Honey, you don't have to rush.
-Take a shower, do your make up, get dressed, and then have breakfast, Don't worry about the time.
+Take a shower, do your make up, get dressed, and then come down stairs and have breakfast.
+Don't worry about the time.
 I'll take you to school after you're done.
 I'll call Beth to let her know that you'll be a little late so she can excuse you, okay?"
 She murmurs.

 I've been in the foster care system since before I can even remember.
 I have gone from one bad foster house to another bad foster house countless time.
 It was like a never ending nightmare back then.

-Tammy and Beth, a married couple who genuinely wanted to help to provide a safe environment for fostered children, are my saviors.
-They had taken me in just when she had given up hope of ever being happy.
+Tammy and Beth are my saviors.
+They had taken me in just when I had given up hope of ever being happy.
 They treated me really well, as if I were actually their biological daughter.
-Still its' not something that I will ever get used to, not even after these three years I've spent with them.
+Still, it's not something that I will ever get used to.
+Not even after these three years I've spent with them.
 Even though I've warmed up to them by now, I'm still cautious and don't quite trust them completely.

-Having two moms is convenient for me, since that means their household is male free.
+Having two moms is convenient for me.
+I prefer living in a male free household.
 It makes it much easier for me to feel safe and relaxed for the most part.
 However, school is a different story.
 As much as I rather have attended an all-girls school my school, Remmington Academy, is co-ed.

 Luckily for me, I've mastered the skill of acting.
 Pretending to be okay when I'm not, lying, faking a smile, and hiding my real emotions, are all things I had learned from my previous years in the foster care system.
 It isn't hard for me to keep the secrets that I don't want to be known, especially from my adoptive moms.

-When I arrive at school I make a beeline for my first period class, getting there exactly six minutes before class would end.
-I take my assigned seat, in the dead front of the class.
+When I arrive at school I make a beeline for my first period class.
+When I get there class is almost over.
+I take my assigned seat, which unfortunately for me is in the dead front of the class.
 My Honors Algebra II teacher, Mr. Macc, glares daggers at me but doesn't comment about my extreme tardiness.
 I advert my eyes, but the stares from him and some of my other classmates make my stomach turn.
 I ignore the feeling as I paste on a fake smile, copying down the notes that were still left on the black board.

-I can hear the assistant principal says something quietly to Ms. Veyers, the art instructor, before leaving.
+I can hear the assistant principal say something quietly to Ms. Veyers, but I don't quite hear enough of it to make out exactly what was said.

 Ms. Veyers, a heavy set middle aged woman with puffy platinum blonde hair and thick rimmed glasses, lets out a heavy sigh.
 "It seemed like we have a new student.
 Please make him feel welcomed.
 Young man, briefly introduce yourself and then pick an open seat to sit at."

-I'm not at all interested in this, so I continue to sketch without even so much as glancing at the new student.
+I'm not at all interested in this, so I continue to sketch- or more so draw a little, erase it, draw a little, erase, and repeat- without even so much as glancing up.
+I don't have any interest in this new student or what he has to say.
 He's male, and that is all I need to know.

 Just as my green eyes reach his face, his icy blue ones stare back at me.

 "I'm Jaxon Sorenstein.
-I'm seventeen years old, I just moved her from a small town about thirty miles south of here.
+I'm seventeen years old, I just moved here from a small town about thirty miles south of here.
 I left home to pursue something I really want, in which I think I can achieve here at Remmington Academy.
 I look forward to getting acquainted with some of you.
 Thanks."
-He said, his eyes never leaving me as he speaks.
+He says, his eyes never leaving me as he speaks.

 Jaxon moves to take the seat just left of mine, causing me to flinch as I scoot my chair as far from him as possible.